jeaye/blog.jeaye.com/_drafts/clojure-app-engine.md

   status 400 when accessing liberator/compojure routes

     liberator is the issue - watch your MIME types! my content-type was nil

+  No method in multimethod 'render-map-generic' for dispatch value: null

+    use pr-str instead of returning a map

 spoke with cognitect; no news yet